JetSetVideo/Strades-nuxtjs/Design.md

 The colors code by default is green for the positive values and red for the negative values.
 The 3rd font Ethnocentric is only used for the name of the application: "Strades".

+Create a sense of depth by using shades of background values that increases by a value of 0.1 (oklch) for each layer.
 The button inner and outer shadows colors and placement are depending on the state of the button and its position.
 By default, a button has a lighter color inner shadow and a black outer shadow.
-The dark inner shadow is used to give the button a pressed effect after the user clicks on it.While the outer shadow is used to give a raised effect.
+The dark inner shadow is used to give the button a pressed effect after the user clicks on it.
+While the outer shadow is used to give a raised effect.
 The filter buttons have 3 states: off, neutral, on.
 The off state has a darker inner shadow and a lighter outer shadow.
 The neutral state has a lighter inner shadow and a lighter outer shadow.
 The on state has a darker inner shadow and a darker outer shadow.

 Glassmorphism is used for the background of the components.
 A blur effect is used to give the components a transparent effect.